specs-feup/clava-misra/README.md

   }
 }
 ```
-**Note:** Not all fields (`defaultValues`, `implicitCalls`, `disallowedFunctions`) are required and if the config file is not provided or lacks the necessary information to fix a violation, the violation will remain and be displayed as unresolved.
+**Note:** Not all fields (`defaultValues`, `implicitCalls`, `disallowedFunctions`) are mandatory.
+If the config file is not provided or lacks the necessary information to fix a violation, the violation will remain and be displayed as unresolved.

 ## Execution